Timtek-Systems/GTD.Integra85.Firmware/ReadMe.md

 The Integra 85 uses a worm and worm wheel gearing arrangement to drive both the focuser and rotator mechanism.
-This arrangement provides a naturally stable system at rest which means that holding torque in the stepper motors in unnecessary.
+This arrangement provides a naturally stable system at rest which means that holding torque in the stepper motors is unnecessary.
 Therefore,  the step drivers are disabled once motion has ceased.
 This reduces power consuption and keeps the motors and step drivers cool when not actively driving the mechanism.